tale-toul/OCP4AzureIPI/README.md

 If at a later time the Application gateway is created again using the same variables file, the resulting configuration should be the same except for the frontend public IP that will probably change.
 In that case the DNS records resolving the external domain must be updated to use the new IP address.

 ## Configuring DNS resolution with dnsmasq
-Here is how to setup dnsmasq in the client host to resolve the DNS queries for the API and application routes in the Openshift cluster.
-The DNS records must resolve to the public IP addressof the Application Gateway, this IP can be found out by running the following command in the directory __Terraform/AppGateway__:
+Here is how to set up dnsmasq in the client host to resolve the DNS queries for the API and application routes in the Openshift cluster.
+The DNS records must resolve to the public IP address of the Application Gateway, this IP can be found out by running the following command in the directory __Terraform/AppGateway__:
 ```
 $ terraform output frontend_pub_ip
 "20.97.425.13"